johnsca/charm-arch/README.md

   * `hooks/`
     These are the [low-level lifecycle executables][hooks] invoked directly by the Juju agent.
-These hooks are very coarse-grained, informing the charm of high-level events such as "this is the first installl", or "some configuration has changed".
+These hooks are very coarse-grained, informing the charm of high-level events such as "this is the first install", or "some configuration has changed".
 They are only invoked once per event and it is up to the charm code to manage any state needed to keep track of which hooks have fired, what work the charm did based on that, and what the state